 – James 1:5 (ESV)

-This is one of the most encouraging verses in the Bible.
-God does not shame you for not knowing.
+Read that again: God does not shame you for not knowing.
 He gives wisdom freely to anyone who asks honestly.
-You do not need to earn it or deserve it.
+You do not have to earn it or deserve it.

 “Call to me and I will answer you, and will tell you great and hidden things that you have not known.”